open-stage/blender-dmx/README.md

 4. `Edit > Preferences > Add-ons > Install`
 5. Pick the addon `dmx.zip` file

+> **WARNING:** The addon uses English words to identify some objects on the world, so if your Blender is not in English it will break.
+This should be fixed soon.
+For now,  you  can just change Blender language to English and restart it.

 To enable the addon, go to `Edit > Preferences > Add-ons`, search for "DMX" and toggle the checkbox on.

 ![Install](https://i.imgur.com/Q1R0AzP.gif)